 Portugal as a subject

 Finally, I have also recently read an anthology of his short stories, which are quite philosophical and feature esoteric elements.
-The majority are beautifully written and thought-provoking.
+The majority of them are beautifully written and thought-provoking.
 One of the stories was originally written in English by the heteronym Alexander Search.

 If you are interested in Portuguese literature and appreciate beautiful prose, Fernando Pessoa is a must-read.